lorenzo-rovigatti/comp_bio_notes/all_atom.md

 x(t + \Delta t) = 2x(t) - x(t - \Delta t) + a(t) \Delta t^2.
 $$

 This is the Verlet algorithm, which allows us to calculate the position $x(t + \Delta t)$ at the next time step using the current position $x(t)$, the previous position $ x(t - \Delta t)$, and the current acceleration $a(t)$.
-Although this basic Verlet method does not explicitly involve velocity, if we consider the expansion up to the second order it can be written as
+Although this basic Verlet method does not explicitly involve velocity, if we consider the expansion up to the second order we can explicitly write

 $$
 v(t) = \frac{x(t + \Delta t) - x(t - \Delta t)}{2\Delta t} + \mathcal{O}(\Delta t^2).